akstl1/Construction-Log-React/README.md

 - create logs with more customizable styling to draw attention to the most critical items at the present time
 - create a data archive that can be used to determine which subcontractors, managers, and archtects submit/return items on time so future teams can look for areas to focus on

+# Current Backlog / Future Work

+- Make dropdown forms/lists for delivery field and submittal/material tie fields
+- Determine how to make a calculated column based on values in two other columns
+- Fix id system; currently if items are added they don't get assigned a unique ID until page refreshes.
+This causes all items to be delted if one row is deleted
+- Connect submittals tab to Procore API
+- Create styling for rows to highlight critical items
+- Create sorting feature for table columns